hubsienda/qfun/content/faqs/qoobix-faqs.md

 ## Does QOOBIX perform live web research?

-QOOBIX should not be treated as a guaranteed live web research engine unless a specific workflow explicitly includes live source retrieval.
-Its outputs must be verified before use.
+QOOBIX may use live or external discovery sources only when a specific workflow includes them, such as controlled Discovery Mode with named candidate organisations for verification.
+However, QOOBIX should not be treated as a live web research engine.
+At the current state of technology, no automated research workflow can replace human checking.
+All outputs, source signals, candidate organisations, links, categories, and recommendations must be verified before use.

 ## Can QOOBIX name potential partners or competitors?